 So, do you need a fiber modem for your fiber internet connection?
 The answer is… sort of.

-An ONT isn’t technically a modem because it doesn’t connect you to the internet in the same way.
-A modem converts digital signals to analog signals.
+The traditional modem is a “modulator demodulator” that translates signals from one device to another.
 With cable internet, you’re sending and receiving digital information to your connected devices, but that information is traveling through older analog infrastructure.
 That’s why you need a modem.
-It converts the digital information to analog and vice versa.
+It converts digital information to analog and vice versa.

+With fiber, the “modem” serves the same purpose but works differently.
 For fiber internet, you don’t need to convert digital information to analog.
 However, you do need a way to transmit data through the fiber optic cable.
 An ONT transmits this data in the form of light pulses that travel back and forth through the cables.
 There’s no digital-to-analog conversion happening; it’s just light moving from one source to another.

+The “modem” you use for a fiber internet connection is called an optical network terminal, or ONT.
+Like a modem, the ONT communicates with your internet service provider (ISP).
+An ONT isn’t technically a modem because it doesn’t connect you to the internet in the same way.
 While it works differently from a modem, the ONT performs a similar function.
 Practically speaking, it’s the box you use to connect to your ISP and enjoy internet service!
 In this sense, it’s your “fiber modem” because it replaces the modem you were using for cable internet.
 It even kind of looks like one.

 WiFi extenders